The Criterion Collection: Ultra HD Blu-ray

-On August 11, 2021, Criterion announced that it would begin publishing titles on the Ultra HD Blu-ray format in November 2021.
-All Criterion Ultra HD Blu-ray releases will include both an Ultra HD Blu-ray copy and a regular Blu-ray copy of a film (with all the special features on the regular Blu-ray), with select releases including Dolby Vision HDR and Dolby Atmos.
-The first such releases were announced on August 16 for a November 21 release: Citizen Kane (#1104, returning to the collection for the first time since 1992), Mulholland Drive and Menace II Society.
-The company also released The Red Shoes, A Hard Day's Night and The Piano on Ultra HD Blu-ray disc.
-The 2019 film Uncut Gems (#1101), which was previously planned for a remastered Blu-ray release in October 2021, was delayed until November in order to also give the film an Ultra HD Blu-ray release.
+In August 2021, Criterion announced it would begin publishing titles on the Ultra HD Blu-ray (4K) format in November 2021.
+Almost all Criterion Ultra HD Blu-ray releases will include both a 4K copy and a regular Blu-ray copy of a film (with special features on the regular Blu-ray), with select releases including Dolby Vision HDR and Dolby Atmos.
+The first films to be released in this format included Citizen Kane (spine #1104, returning to the collection for the first time since 1992), Mulholland Drive, and Menace II Society.

+The company also released The Red Shoes, A Hard Day's Night, The Celebration, The Piano, and others on Ultra HD Blu-ray disc by January 2022.
+The 2019 film Uncut Gems (spine #1101), which was previously planned for a remastered Blu-ray release in October 2021, was delayed until November to also give the film an Ultra HD Blu-ray release.

-Streaming as The Criterion Channel
+Streaming as the Criterion Channel

-After forays in providing titles from the Collection as streaming video-on-demand (VOD) in partnership with other companies – Mubi (formerly The Auteurs, 2008), Hulu (2011–2016) and TCM's FilmStruck (2016–2018) – Criterion titles found themselves without an online home when FilmStruck announced it would be shutting down on November 29, 2018.
-The company stated in a blog post that it was "trying to find ways we can bring our library and original content back to the digital space as soon as possible".
+Criterion had provided titles for streaming video-on-demand (VOD) through partnerships with other companies, such as Mubi (formerly The Auteurs, 2008), Hulu (2011–2016) and TCM's FilmStruck (2016–2018).
+After FilmStruck announced it would be shutting down in November 2018, Criterion stated in a blog post that it was "trying to find ways we can bring our library and original content back to the digital space as soon as possible".

-A month later, Criterion announced their own standalone subscription service, The Criterion Channel, available to subscribers in the United States and Canada.
+A month later, Criterion announced their own standalone subscription service, the Criterion Channel, available to subscribers in the US and Canada.
 The service began on April 8, 2019.
-The Channel's offerings include rotating playlists, temporarily licensed films (and some television offerings) from a variety of studios and rights holders alongside streaming editions of Criterion Collection releases replete with special features.
-The Channel also hosts some original content, including academic overviews and curated introductions as well as featuring some Janus-owned titles that have yet to be released on physical media.
-Criterion maintains a close relationship with Warner Bros.
+The Channel's offerings include classic and contemporary Criterion and Janus films and shorts, rotating playlists from studios and indies, temporarily licensed films (and some television offerings), and supplementary features (which include trailers, behind-the-scenes documentaries, interviews, video essays, commentary tracks, and archival footage).
+Criterion also maintains a close relationship with Warner Bros.
 Discovery's streaming platform HBO Max, which frequently also houses Criterion-released titles.